Coup de Chance

-Coup de chance (lit.
+Coup de Chance (lit.
 'Stroke of Luck') is a 2023 French-language comedy drama thriller film written and directed by Woody Allen, in his French-language debut.
 Starring Lou de Laâge, Valérie Lemercier, Melvil Poupaud and Niels Schneider, it follows a young woman bumping into an old high school friend who confesses that he has always had a crush on her; their subsequent lunch meetings, in secret from her possessive businessman husband, lead slowly to a beginning of an affair.

 The film had its world premiere out of competition at the 80th Venice International Film Festival on 4 September 2023, it received positive reviews from critics.
 It was theatrically released in France on 27 September 2023 by Metropolitan Filmexport.
+Coup de Chance was subsequently released in theaters in the United States on 5 April 2024 by MPI Media Group.